 Let’s start with this small and compact radio.
 Uniden are a big name in CB and this is their budget offering.
 Despite its small size at just 5 inches wide, under 2 inches tall and 7 inches long, it has a very easy to read orange LCD display.

 Audio isn’t too bad considering the unit’s size and it does have an external speaker jack so if you have placed it in a tight spot that might block the internal speaker.

-All-in-all this is a great radio for those that are just entering the hobby and don’t want to spend much money and it makes a perfect radio to have on standby for emergency use.
+All-in-all this is a great radio for those that are just entering the hobby and don’t want to spend much money.
+Some will find it ideal to have on standby for emergency use only.

 This is a classic design that has been around for MANY years and by that I mean DECADES – with good reason.
 It’s a great sounding radio that has proved reliable.
 What’s more they have tweaked and improved it over that time.